-- What do frogs need to live?
+- What do frogs need to survive?

-Bella, a species of Tree Frog, was discovered in 2016 by scientists at the Australian Museum.
+Bella, a species of tree frog, was discovered in 2016 by scientists at the Australian Museum.
 It lives in northern Australia, is green with orange feet and hands, and has purple thighs!

 - Follow the instructions to create your own frog mask.